 - Employees who violate this prohibition (paragraph 1) are subject to corrective or disciplinary action as deemed appropriate, up to and including termination.

-- As an on-going condition of employment, employees are required to abide by this prohibition (paragraph 1); and to notify the campus Personnel Office of any criminal drug statute conviction they receive for a violation occurring in the workplace.
+- As an on-going condition of employment, employees are required to abide by this prohibition (paragraph 1); and to notify the campus Office of Human Resources of any criminal drug statute conviction they receive for a violation occurring in the workplace.
 Notification must be provided no later than five days after such a conviction.

 - If an employee receives such a conviction (paragraph 3), the University shall:

-- take appropriate personnel action against the employee, up to and including termination; or
+- take appropriate personnel action against the employee, up to and including termination and the loss of University-controlled housing; or

 - require the employee to participate satisfactorily in an approved drug-abuse assistance or rehabilitation program.

 - The University regularly offers drug-awareness programs and activities for employees, including new-employee orientations, articles in campus publications, training and development courses, and lectures and workshops.
-In addition, through the Personnel Office the University makes available to employees information about drug counseling, rehabilitation, and employee assistance programs.
+In addition, through the Office of Human Resources the University makes available to employees information about drug counseling, rehabilitation, and employee assistance programs.